CLSherrod/clsherrod.github.io/books.md

 ---
 These are my books that are still on the market.

+## Hiring Virtual Workers For Small Business
 I wrote this book to share my hiring process that I’ve developed since 2000 when I hired my first assistant.

 I will walk you through my step-by-step process to finding a virtual worker that fits you.
 I believe your first helper is a virtual assistant followed by an accountant soon afterward.
 These two hires will impact your business directly and quickly and will pay for themselves very quickly.

 [Hiring Virtual Workers For Small Business Book on Amazon Kindle](https://amzn.to/2FvAxx9)

+## How To Create New Business Ideas Based On What You Love
 A simple step by step guide to creating new business ideas based on what you love

 My book on how to create new business ideas that started as a printed book before Amazon Kindles existed is now out in it’s 8th edition.